skyfe79/Awesome/README.md

 - [DiffableDataSources](https://github.com/ra1028/DiffableDataSources) - 💾 A library for backporting UITableView/UICollectionViewDiffableDataSource.
 - [SwiftUITodo](https://github.com/devxoul/SwiftUITodo) - An example to-do list app using SwiftUI which is introduced in WWDC19
 - [NSWindowStyles](https://github.com/lukakerr/NSWindowStyles) - A showcase of the many different styles of windows possible with NSWindow on macOS
-- [HaishinKit.swift](https://github.com/shogo4405/HaishinKit.swift) - Camera and Microphone streaming library via RTMP for iOS, macOS and tvOS.
+- [HaishinKit.swift](https://github.com/shogo4405/HaishinKit.swift) - Camera and Microphone streaming library via RTMP and SRT for iOS, macOS, tvOS and visionOS.
 - [Differ](https://github.com/tonyarnold/Differ) - Swift library to generate differences and patches between collections.
 - [Reflection](https://github.com/Zewo/Reflection) - DEPRECATED
 - [Gifski](https://github.com/sindresorhus/Gifski) - 🌈 Convert videos to high-quality GIFs on your Mac